ryaale/poisson-model-epilepsy/README.md

 --------------------------------------------

-The report can be found above in
+The report can be found above in epilepsy-report.pdf